patmuk/flutter-UI_rust-BE-example/README.md

 On the left pannel select your device.
 In the search filed in the upper-left corner one can enter
 '''
+subsystem:com.example.todo_app
+'''
+Or
+'''
 process:app_core
 '''
 to filter for the executed app.

+The log level can be changed by the menu `Action -> Include Debug Messages`

 ### see the logs in the iPhone Simulator
+You can use either the command line or Console.app:

+#### Command Line
+Use the exact same command as above.
+If not filtering for the subsystem but the process the name is `Runner`.
+#### Console.app
+Exactly like above, but select the Simulator in "Devices" on the left pannel.